 - monoclonal antibodies

 These vaccines work by stimulating a type of immunity that attacks and kills cancer cells.
 The first cancer vaccine approved by the U.S. Food and Drug Administration (FDA) was a vaccine for people with metastatic prostate cancer.
-This vaccine has been shown to increase overall survival in people with metastatic prostate cancer.
+This vaccine has been shown to

 Many vaccine strategies are now being studied in people with breast cancer.
 Some researchers believe that the breast cancer vaccines may work best when combined with other therapies.